 Along with volume declines and financial losses, the Postal Service faces issues in meeting its service performance targets.
-The Postal Service has failed to meet its stated, overarching on-time goal of 95 percent for any of its High-Quality Service performance indicators since FY 2020.7 For example, on-time delivery for Single-Piece Letters and Postcards declined from 89.5 percent in FY 2019 to 81.0 percent in FY 2024.
-Overall, service performance was worse in FY 2024 compared to FY 2023 for First-Class Mail.8 The service performance score for First-Class Mail in FY 2024 was 86.5 percent, down from 91.4 percent in FY 2023.
+The Postal Service has failed to meet its compared to FY 2023 for First-Class Mail.
+The service performance score for First-Class Mail in FY 2024 was 86.5 percent, down from 91.4 percent in FY 2023.
 Id.